First Alert Forecast: modest rain chances as most of Cristobal stays west

 WILMINGTON, N.C.
 (WECT) - Good Monday to you!
-Did you know?
-Wilmington officially cracked 90 degrees - for the first time in 2020! - Sunday.
-But for the week ahead?
-Expect high temperatures to settle back to the 80s across the Cape Fear Region.
+After cracking 90 degrees for the first time in 2020 Sunday, we saw temperatures in the low and middle 80s across the Cape Fear Region.
+Much of the next seven days will feature similar temperatures during the day and overnight lows mainly in the muggy and mild middle and lower 70s.

 Catch more forecast details for Wilmington, including the numbers for the second weekend of June, right here.
 Or, tap into your WECT Weather App for a full ten-day outlook for any location you pick!
 We appreciate your trust!